 1. Predictive Planning

-We use predictive analytics to identify the repetitive mistakes that result in buggy codes.
-We also factor the number of code lines delivered by the developers and time that it took them to write them earlier.
+We use predictive analytics for mobile apps to identify the repetitive mistakes that result in buggy codes.
+We also factor in the number of code lines delivered by the developers and the time that it took them to write them earlier.
 It gives us the information to predict whether or not we would be able to meet the scheduled delivery date.

 2. Predictive Analytics DevOps

 The merger of mobile app development and operations – DevOps is known to expedite the mobile app delivery time.
-When the production environment data flows back to the developers, predictive analytics can help identify which coding approach is causing bad user experience in the market.
+When the production environment data flows back to the developers, predictive analytics for mobile applications can help identify which coding approach is causing a bad user experience in the market.

-We analyze the data specific to the usage and failure pattern of the mobile app to then predict which features or user movement are going to make the app crash, then we fix the issue in future releases.
+We analyze the data specific to the usage and failure pattern of the mobile app to predict which features or user movements are going to make the app crash.
+Then we fix the issue in future releases.